The twenties will soon be with us again …

 The first two decades of the twentieth century (as with any other) didn’t lend themselves to handy labels: ‘the 1900s’ could be taken to mean 1900 to 1999, and ‘the 1910s’ has a certain awkwardness because its pronunciation – ‘the nineteen-tens’ – bears little relation to the names of its individual years.
 Later, though, people got used to omitting the ‘nineteen’ part in less formal contexts: hence ‘the twenties’ and so on.

 This was all very neat and tidy until we hit 2000.
 Suddenly, we were in another era of apparently nondescript decades.
 Few people seem to be interested in distinguishing between the 2000s and the 2010s, or in associating these decades with trends.
 No doubt this is largely because they lack catchy names (‘the noughties’ and ‘the teenies’ were suggested, but, thankfully, never really caught on), but it might also be a hangover from the impact of reaching ‘The Year 2000’.
-After such a dramatic change in the year number, with all four digits changing at once, perhaps decades seemed less important than before.
+After such a dramatic change in the year number, with all four digits changing at once, perhaps decades seemed less significant than before.
 Have we got out of the habit of affording importance to them?

 It won’t be long before this is put to the test.
 In just a few years it will be the twenties all over again; soon, to some extent or other, people will start looking ahead to that decade.